 When our warm up with the LEGO measuring activity was complete, Big Brother moved on to measuring in inches.
 (Although we weren’t working on it, I included a centimeter page for all of you in case you prefer it.)

 He read the first box and estimated how many inches long a train of seven bricks would be.
 Then he counted out seven LEGOS and started placing them in a line.

 When he was finished, he grabbed a ruler and carefully measured – being sure to line up the start of the ruler and the beginning of the LEGO train.
 This was the part of the LEGO measurement activity that would be applicable to real-life measuring.

 Big Brother wrote down the actual measurement and started working on the next estimate.

 Grab Your Download

 Ready to measure with LEGOS?!
-Click the blue button below to download your copy and then continue the mathematical fun by checking out our K-2 math series including these free coin counting mat and roll and race measuring sheets!
+Click the blue button below to download your copy and then check out our STEM Challenge Bundle for more LEGO fun!